|

 THE BIG FOUR OF VERSAILLES 1919

-What did the Treaty
+What Did the Treaty

-mean for Germany?
+of Versailles Mean for Germany?

 Bad news all around.